Sandbox¶

 Create a Sandbox¶

-The previous section introduced tool-centered usage methods, while this section introduces sandbox-centered usage methods.
+The previous section introduced tool-centred usage methods, while this section introduces sandbox-centred usage methods.

-You can create different types of sandboxes via sandbox sdk:
+You can create different types of sandboxes via the sandbox SDK.
+AgentScope Runtime provides both synchronous and asynchronous versions for each sandbox type:

 Base Sandbox: Use for running Python code or shell commands in an isolated environment.